gla-rad/SECOMLib/README.md

   interfaces.
 * **models**: Contains the definition of all the SECOM message classes and sub-classes.
-* **utils**: Contains a set of static utility function, mainly for loading and manipulating the security information (certificates, keys, etc.) used in SECOM.
+* **utils**: Contains a set of static utility functions, mainly for loading and manipulating the security information (certificates, keys, etc.) used in SECOM.

 ### The Springboot Module
-Since the whole idea behind SECOM is to standardise the implementation of digital services in the maritime context, the widest number of implementation frameworks should be supported.
+The whole idea behind SECOM is to standardise the implementation of digital services in the maritime context, the widest number of implementation frameworks should be supported.
 One of the most popular methods of implementing service in Java is the Springboot framework.
 Therefore, this module provides the ability of introducing the library into existing Springboot projects as